Platner Dining Table

 Materials:

 The frame is constructed of vertical steel wire rods welded to circular horizontal and edge-framing rods.
 The frame finish is available in bright nickel with a clear lacquer protection, a painted metallic bronze or plated in 18K gold.
-The top finishes are 3/8" thick tempered clear or bronze glass, or 3/4" thick coated or natural marble tops with a beveled edge in a multitude of varieties, or 1 1/16" thick veneered medium density fiberboard with a cathedral grain pattern in various toned or stained wood finishes.
-Wood top edges are 1/4" solid wood to match face veneer.
-New 60" and 70" Diameter size only available in clear glass and polished nickel base.
+The top finishes are 3/8" thick tempered clear or bronze glass, or 3/4" thick coated or natural marble tops with a beveled edge in a multitude of varieties.
+Newer 60" and 70" diameter size tables are only available in clear glass tops with polished nickel or metallic bronze bases.

 Dimensions: